cosc2336-ds-alg/assg01/.github/ISSUE_TEMPLATE/task-4--implement--squareofvalues----function.md

 **Description**

 Implement the `squareOfValues()` function.
 This function works similarly to the one you should implement in the previous Issue #3.
 This function does not return a result.
-The funciton only has 2 input parameters, an array of `double` values to be worked with, and the number of values in this array.
+The function only has 2 input parameters, an array of `double` values to be worked with, and the number of values in this array.
 The function should simply square each value in place in the array.

 **Suggested Solution**